roscopetracula/hindenburgFights/README.md

     $ sudo python blimpControl_kbd.py

 And/or replace that with something that will send the three byte codes that the RFduino is expecting.
-I haven't found any good library that exposes the OS X bluetooth LE stuff to a scripting language.
-So I don't think we are going to get this running on OS X in python but here's what I did.